 Virtual fashion show: a multiform happening

-By the way: take a look.
+By the way: check it out.

 First and last show?
 I doubt it.
 A format born to stay